-Archetype is a data-centric Entity-Component-System (ECS) simulation engine.
-World state is stored as columnar DataFrames.
-Every tick appends new rows to storage without overwriting previous state, which enables time-travel queries, world forking, and replay.
+Archetype is a data-centric Entity-Component-System simulation engine.
+World state is stored as columnar DataFrames, and each tick appends new rows instead of overwriting previous state.
+That storage model supports time-travel queries, forking, replay, and audit.

 Layers¶